Human Rights

 - Develop new products or services

-- Stakeholder Engagement: We engage a diverse set of stakeholders - including employees, suppliers and civil society - when identifying, assessing and mitigating potential human rights risks.
+- Stakeholder Engagement: We engage a wide range of stakeholders, including employees, suppliers, rightsholders or potentially impacted parties, and civil society, when identifying, assessing and mitigating potential human rights risks.

 Human Rights in the Supply Chain